fabiomux/kde-servicemenus/compare_with_kompare/README.md

 ## Install

-The recommended methods are:
-- The settings interface from Dolphin:
+The recommended method to install this service menu is through *Dolphin*:
-  * From Settings > Context Menu > Download new services;
+- From Settings > Context Menu > Download new services;
-  * Search for "compare_with_kompare".
+- Search for "compare_with_kompare";
-- The Discover application:
-  * Under Application Addons > Servicemenu;
-  * Search for: "compare_with_kompare".
+- Click on the *Install* button and select the localized archive of your choice.

-That way the latest stable version is installed and updated with ease, and also it easy to remove as well, still using the mentioned applications.
+That way the latest stable version is installed, updated, and easily removed from the same interface.

+Also, the *Discover* application can install it, but doesn't allow to select a localized version:
+- Under Application Addons > Servicemenu;
+- Search for: "compare_with_kompare";
+- Click on the *Install* button.

 For debugging purpose follow one of the other methods mentioned on the [project page][installation].